 But the most insidious lie is the idea that privatisation isn’t taking place, at a time when NHS contracts are being offered to private companies and hospitals encouraged to welcome fee-paying patients to a greater extent than ever before.

 Whether the involvement of the private sector in healthcare should be resisted or welcomed is a different question.
 But it’s clear that the government’s changes to the NHS cannot be re-branded as anything other than privatisation.

-Only when both sides drop their emotive rhetoric, and instead start scrutinising legislation, will this be realised.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Only when both sides drop their emotive rhetoric, and instead start scrutinising legislation, will this be realised.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.